Lonsdale Quay Market

-Lonsdale Quay Market is a major public market and tourist destination located in the city of North Vancouver, British Columbia, Canada.
+Lonsdale Quay Market (branded as the Quay Market & Food Hall) is a major public market and tourist destination located in the city of North Vancouver, British Columbia, Canada.
 The market is located at the foot of Lonsdale Avenue and is adjacent to the Lonsdale Quay SeaBus terminal and transit exchange that serves Metro Vancouver's North Shore municipalities.
 The headquarters for the Insurance Corporation of British Columbia is located in a neighbouring building.